Tall Goldenrod vs Sweet Goldenrod

 Additional Notes

-Although these two species are usually easy to tell apart by only looking at one or two characteristics, we recommend closely examining all of these characteristics because greater familiarity with each species will help to distinguish each species from others.References & External Resources
+Although these two species are usually easy to tell apart by only looking at one or two characteristics, we recommend closely examining all of these characteristics because greater familiarity with each species will help to distinguish each species from others.The taller height of S. altissima reflects its preference for richer soils, where there tends to be steeper competition from other plants.
+Its rhizomatous habit is made possible by the abundance of both sunlight and nutrients, and it helps the plant to adapt to the changing conditions and often heavy disturbance in the habitats where it grows.

 These short lists show only links helpful for ID.
 For a complete list of references and resources also covering other aspects of ecology, visit the links section of the full article on each plant, which is the first entry here.